-To expand upon this definition of assessment, we may infer that Educational Assessment attempts to determine the importance and value of the education that students receive.
+Educational Assessment attempts to determine the importance and value of the education that students receive.
 Therefore, educational assessment also involves the process of documenting students’ knowledge, skills, attitudes, and beliefs in measurable terms to evaluate their learning.
 Assessment can focus on the individual learner, the learning community (a class, workshop, or other organized group of learners), the institution, or the educational system as a whole.

-Educational assessment typically attempts to answer the following kinds of questions:
+Educational assessment attempts to determine:

 - What do we want our students to learn?
 (What are the educational and professional outcomes we want our students to achieve?)